kangax/przilla/src/memory-bank/activeContext.md

 ## Current Focus

+- **SugarWOD Import Instructions Added (Apr 20, 2025):** Added a clear instructional section with text and a screenshot to the `/import` page (`ScoreImportWizard.tsx`) guiding users on how to export their CSV data from SugarWOD.
+This improves the usability of the import feature.

 - **Mobile Log/Edit Score UI: Immediate UI Update Fix (Apr 19, 2025):**

   - Fixed a long-standing issue where logging or editing a score on mobile did not always update the UI immediately, despite cache invalidation.